dajer93/video-playback-training/readme.md

 # Video players

 Hi, my name is Martin and I'm a software engineer at Accedo.
-Today we're going to talk about video playback and players.
+This is a summary of video playback and players.
-My presentation has three parts:

 - Video & streaming related file types
 - HTML5 video element
 - Players: dash.js, ExoPlayer, AVPlayer, etc...

-In the introduction I also want to speak a bit about playback related file types we're going to work with.

 ## Video & streaming related file types